-Vulnerable Households
+Vulnerable Households5

 The Underhill Hazard Mitigation Plan identifies vulnerable populations as residents under 18, residents 60 and over, and residents whose income is below the poverty line.
 For climate resilience, additional vulnerable populations would include households already financially stretched and less able to withstand serious property damage or other hazard-related issues.
-In Underhill, 38.4% of households with mortgages pay 30% or more of their income on housing (Figure 1).
+Chart 1 shows vulnerable households based on monthly cost of housing, including mortgages.
+In Underhill, 38.4% of households pay 30% or more of their income on housing.
 Residents who own their own homes without a mortgage and still pay greater than 30% of their income on housing include 29 Underhill households.